n0thhhing/ts-capstone/README.md

-This module provides thin bindings for the Capstone disassembly framework.
+This module provides bindings for the Capstone disassembly framework.

 ```bash
 # soon this will be a npm package